 Consequently, because they are such a big deal, there are now hundreds of scoring models in circulation and you, therefore, are likely to receive a lot of different scores.
 I.e. your score can change from one site to the next.
 Don’t panic, your specific score number isn’t actually the be and end-all in this situation.

 Instead, you need to keep an eye out for the range you are categorised into.
 You will be provided with information and context about your outcome by the avenue in which you took, which can help you assess your current spending and financial situation.
-This is useful bonus when you want to check your credit report.
+This is a useful bonus when you want to check your credit report.

 The key information to look out for is what grade your score is: exceptional, very good, good, fair, or poor.
 I think you can guess where on this scale you want to be and where you do not!

-If you do fall in to an unexpected category, good or bad, then you can find solace in the fact that information will be provided on the reason behind your score’s location.
+If you do fall into an unexpected category, good or bad, then you can find solace in the fact that information will be provided on the reason behind your score’s location.
 You will be given the perspective of the lenders on your dependability and what they think is an acceptable loan to offer you.
 Pretty helpful if you ask me!

 What affects my credit score?

-This is the real nitty-gritty of this subject because it is the great step before action.
+This is the real nitty-gritty of this subject because it is a great step before action.
 You need to know why your score is higher or lower than expected so that you can then make amendments to your financial situation or lifestyle.

-Or even to learn what not to change if its going well.
+Or even to learn what not to change if it’s going well.
 To simplify this article, I’m going to use FICO’s Score version.
 You can access this through credit reference agencies if you’re wondering “how to get my credit score” FICO edition.

-So, 5 factors, here are: Payment history, the quantity of debt, length of credit history, amount of new credit and finally credit mix.
+So, 5 factors, here are Payment history, the quantity of debt, length of credit history, amount of new credit and finally credit mix.
 Let’s elaborate on this new bombshell, shall we…